Climate Summary for Florida - September 2016

 Prepared by Lydia Stefanova, Daniel J. Brouillette, and David F. Zierden.

 Florida Climate Center

 The Florida State University

-Average temperatures were above normal across the state in September The departures from average temperatures in September 2015 were near normal to above normal across the entire state, ranging from -0.3˚F in Fort Myers to 1.8˚F in Tallahassee (Table 1 and Appendix 1).
-Despite the warm average temperatures across the state, none of the major reporting stations had a day with maximum temperatures at or above 100˚F. September 2015 was the 3rd warmest in Miami and Vero Beach, 6th warmest in Key West and Tampa, 9th warmest in Orlando and the 10th warmest in St. Petersburg.
+Average temperatures for September in Florida were above normal.
+TThe average temperatures in September 2016 were above normal across the state with few isolated exceptions.
+Average temperatures departure from normal ranged from -0.2˚F in Fort Lauderdale to +3.7˚F in Tallahassee (Table 1 and Appendix 1).
+September 2016 was the warmest on record in Tampa, 2nd warmest in Tallahassee and West Palm Beach, 6th warmest in Pensacola, 10th warmest in Miami.
 Multiple maximum and minimum temperature records were tied or broken across the state in September (Appendix 2).

 Table 1: September average temperatures and departures from normal (˚F) for selected cities.

 Rainfall totals in September were varied across the state.
 Rainfall totals were above normal for portions of the state affected by TS/Hurricane Hermine in the first two days of the month, and below normal for most of the remaining area.
 Two-day storm totals in excess of 9’’ were measured by several gauges in Pinellas County.
 Major reporting stations registered departures from normal ranging from -3.83” (Jacksonville) to +6.53” (Melbourne) (Table 2 and Appendix 1), although localized parts of the state saw rainfall totals that were as much as 5” below normal to over 8” above normal (Figure 1).
 At major reporting stations, there were a few number of 24-hour precipitation records broken for the month (Table 3).